MathyouMB/bookstore/docs/checklist.md

 -create signups for user [DONE]
 -remove plurals from schema [DONE]
--add address and email address to publisher table
+-add address and email address to publisher table [DONE]